devendratrivedi/devendratrivedi/README.md

 ### Hi there 👋

-- 💻 I'm looking for an job in Machine Learning domain
+- 💻 I'm exploring Image Processing & Computer Vision

 - 🌱 I’m currently learning from GreatLearning & Kaggle

 - 👯 I’m open to collaborate on various domain projects

-- 🎯 Goal (2020): Contribute to open-source Data Science and Machine Learning community.
+- 🎯 Goal (2021): Contribute to open-source Data Science and Machine Learning community.

 - 📫 How to reach me: https://www.linkedin.com/in/dt-devendratrivedi/